gideao-domingos/laravel-8.x-security/README.md

     ```
 2.Run the command ```composer install``` (To use just download and install the dependencies).

-3. Create and insert database credentials in file .ENV.
+3.Create and insert database credentials in file .ENV.

 4.Run the command ```php artisan migrate --seed```.

-5. Open \App\Providers\AuthServiceProvider.php and remove the comment the body of function boot(), this will be look like:
+5.Open \App\Providers\AuthServiceProvider.php and remove the comment the body of function boot(), this will be look like:
     ```
     public function boot(){
         /*